Romans 5:1

 kind of hope that is both sure and certain, and that stretches into eternity: "hope of the glory of God."

-Paul mentioned in Rom.5:2 that we can
+Paul mentioned in Romans 5:2 that we can

 rejoice about the glory of God for which we are now destined because we have